tciuro/NanoStore/README.md

        NSLog(@"An error has occurred while removing the matching objects.
 Reason: %@", [outError localizedDescription]);
     }

+## Example: calculating the average salary of all objects with the attribute 'LastName' and value 'Doe'

 Another cool feature is the possibility to invoke aggregated functions (count, avg, min, max and total) on the search results.
 Using the search snippet above, calculating the average salary of all people with last name equal to 'Doe' is very easy.

-## Example: calculating the average salary of all objects with the attribute 'LastName' and value 'Doe'.

     NSFNanoSearch *search = [NSFNanoSearch searchWithStore:nanoStore];